 NEVER use automotive or standard glycol antifreeze.
 Do not use ethylene glycol made for hydronic systems.
+System water, including additives, must be non-toxic, having a toxicity rating or Class of 1, as listed in Clinical Toxicology of Commercial Products.
 Use only freeze-protection fluids certified by fluid manufacturer as suitable for use with stainless steel boilers, verified in the fluid manufacturer's literature.
 Thoroughly clean and flush any system that has used glycol before installing the new boiler.
 Provide the boiler owner with a material safety data sheet (MSDS) on the fluid used.

-- 1. Determine the freeze protection fluid quantity using total system water content following the fluid manufacturer's instructions.
-Remember to include expansion tank water content. - 2.
-Local codes may require back flow preventer or actual disconnect from city water supply. - 3.
-When using freeze protection fluid with automatic fill, install a water meter to monitor water makeup.
+1. Determine the freeze protection fluid quantity using total system water content following the fluid manufacturer's instructions.
+Remember to include expansion tank water content.
+DO NOT exceed a 50/50 ratio of antifreeze to water.

+2. NOTE: Local codes may require back flow preventer or actual disconnect from city water supply.

+3. When using freeze protection fluid with automatic fill, install a water meter to monitor water makeup.
 Freeze protection fluid may leak before the water begins to leak, causing concentration to drop, reducing the freeze protection level.